 The site is not fenced and persons who enter the site could contact contaminants in the soil by walking on the soil, digging or otherwise disturbing the soil.
 People may come into contact with contaminated groundwater through private wells used for drinking water.
 Volatile organic compounds in the groundwater may move into the soil vapor (air spaces within the soil), which in turn may move into overlying buildings and affect the indoor air quality.
 This process, which is similar to the movement of radon gas from the subsurface into the indoor air of buildings, is referred to as soil vapor intrusion.
-There is a potential for people to inhale site-related contaminants due to soil vapor intrusion at the on-site building.
-Sub-slab depressurization systems (systems that ventilate/remove the air beneath the building) have been installed in offsite buildings to prevent the indoor air quality from being affected by the contamination in soil vapor beneath the buildings.
+Because the site is vacant, the inhalation of site related contaminants due to soil vapor intrusion does not represent a current concern at the on-site building.
+Sub-slab depressurization systems (systems that ventilate/remove the air beneath the building) have been installed in off-site buildings to prevent the indoor air quality from being affected by the contamination in soil vapor beneath the buildings.